MukherjeePushpendu/flask-mongodb-project/README.md

- flaskmongodbproject
-Here's a complete README.md file for your **Flask & MongoDB Atlas Integration Project**.
-You can copy this directly into your GitHub repository: markdown
  🛠️ Flask & MongoDB Atlas Integration Project

-A beginnerfriendly fullstack project that uses **Flask** as the backend and **MongoDB Atlas** as the cloud database.
+A beginnerfriendly fullstack project that uses Flask as the backend and MongoDB Atlas as the cloud database.
 This app features a frontend form that stores user data to the cloud and an API endpoint that returns data from a JSON file.